300,000 people are directly creating training data for AI

 These numbers do seem accurate, based on:

-• Conversations I’ve had with some people who contract for Scale.
-They said a few Slack groups2 they were added to had hundreds of thousands of members (but they’ve since been moved to Discourse).
+• Conversations with people who contract for Scale.
+A few Slack groups2 they were added to had hundreds of thousands of members (they’ve since moved to Discourse).

 • A June 2024 article by The Information said “About 300,000 [taskers] take assignments through a Slack group run by Outlier, a Scale subsidiary”.
 The article suggests this might also be from inside sources.

 • The unofficial outlier subreddit has 44k members.
-This suggests Outlier must have a lot more contractors than 40,000 given not all of them will have joined the subreddit.
+This suggests Outlier has far more than 40,000 contractors, given not all of them will have joined the subreddit.

 All these estimates are several months old - and the websites have not been updated for a while (based on internet archive snapshots).
-I expect the true numbers to be higher with the increased investment going into AI.
+I expect the true numbers are higher, given the increased investment going into AI.

 Prolific

 Prolific claims to have “200,000+ active taskers” for AI data annotation projects.
-However it’s unclear whether these are actually all working on AI projects as prolific does a range of different data work.
+However it’s unclear whether these are all working on AI projects, as Prolific does a range of different data work.

 The unofficial Prolific subreddit has 43k members.